knobs-dials/fritzbox-traffic/README.md

 Fetches upload and download statistics from a fritzbox.

-Right now for munin.
-The munin plugin gives the mean and max of the last minute's data.
+Right now only used by a munin plugin.
+Which gives the mean and max of the last minute's data.

+This is a scraping solution - we're actually fetching the JSON data fritzbox fetches for its own traffic graph.

+# Install
 Change the login info in helpers_fritz.py before running

-This is a scraping solution - we're actually fetching the data fritzbox uses for the graph.
+# Broken-ish

+This code broke when our fritzbox got replaced, largely because the username was no longer empty.

+There is also a newer version of the exchange, based on SHA256 rather than MD5, that I haven't figured out yet.

+I'll try to update for both.
+If you need the username fix only, bug me.

 # notes